Dino-Corry/printf/README.md

 _printf is a simple custom printf function that formats and prints data to the standard output.

 Description:
-_printf() function formats and prints data to the standard output according to the format that specified.
+_printf() function formats and prints data to the standard output according to the format that was specified.